Rowno/roland.codes/_posts/2011-12-29-adding-ipv6-support-to-your-server.md

 tags: [apache, ipv6, linode, ubuntu]
 ---

-With the exhaustion of IPv4 addresses [coming closer to reality](http://www.ipv4depletion.com/?page_id=326), I decided it was about time that I added IPv6 support to my server.
-This turned out to be quite an easy process (at least it was on [Linode](http://www.linode.com/?r=65f866a7004f627ae37fa3283f8a89b4fa9cecbe) + Ubuntu 10.04).
+With the exhaustion of IPv4 addresses [coming closer to reality][ipv4depletion], I decided it was about time that I added IPv6 support to my server.
+This turned out to be quite an easy process (at least it was on [Linode][] + Ubuntu 10.04).
 In this post I'll show you how to add IPv6 support to your own server in 4 easy steps.

 The first step, of course, is to request an IPv6 address for your server.
-On [Linode](http://www.linode.com/?r=65f866a7004f627ae37fa3283f8a89b4fa9cecbe) this was as simple as clicking the 'Enable IPv6' link and restarting the server.
+On [Linode][] this was as simple as clicking the 'Enable IPv6' link and restarting the server.
 When the server came back online it automatically had an IPv6 address assigned to it and the IPv6 interfaces configured.
 This step might be more complicated on other hosts.

 The second step is to allow the IPv6 ports through the firewall.
 If you're using UFW, you'll need to do the following: